Manual vs Automated

 - Set up, operate, break down.

 - Equipment stays on site, runs continuously.

 - Indirect costs can be much higher, mainly due to man-hours needed for operation, maintenance, and reporting.

 Automated Monitoring Costs

-- Cost savings are significant, since a technician is rarely required.
+- Cost savings are significant, since a technician is rarely required and reports are automated.